iwarner/CodeBlender-Middleman/source/localizable/docs/bower.md

 * Give more of a breakdown on the bower commands
-* Look at YeoMan as a replacement for Thor and Bower perhaps can this be intergrated into Middleman or does it compete?
+* Look at YeoMan as a replacement for Thor and Bower perhaps can this be integrated into Middleman or does it compete?

 [Bower]:http://bower.io/
 [Bower Github]:https://github.com/bower/bower